angeline-m/portfolio/README.md

 # Angeline Manabat Portfolio
-This is my [https://angeline-m.github.io/portfolio/](portfolio website), created using a BootstrapMade template (iPortfolio) on 2020/04/08.
+This is my [portfolio page](https://angeline-m.github.io/portfolio/), created using a BootstrapMade template (iPortfolio) on 2020/04/08.
 This project uses:

 - Bootstrap v4.6
 - Box Icons & IcoFont for icons